pepopowitz/getting-unstuck/slides/src/06-harden.md

 Notes:

-Another of my coworkers, Eloy, who lives on a houseboat in Amsterdam,

-recommended when I first started at Artsy to keep a journal

-of things I did every day - so I could see that I **AM** getting things done.
+Keep a list of things you do every day - so you can see that you **are** getting things done.

-Sometimes they aren't things I can check off a list,
+Sometimes they may not be huge like shipping a feature,

+but if you celebrate your learnings, your discoveries, even small steps forward,

-but they are times when I knew I was doing my job of solving problems.
+you can look back and see that you're doing your job of solving problems.

 ---